bcdiaconu/klipper_config/README.md

 Printer configuration can be modified in Klipper web by accessing the menu `Configuration` (keyboard shortcut `X`).

 ## Flash or update MCU firmware

+Klipper can be flashed on 3D Printer's MCU either by using KIAUH menu or manually.

+### Flash through KIAUH

+3D Printer's MCU can be flashed by running KIAUH interface than choosing the `Advanced` menu followed by `Build + Flash`.

+### Manual Flashing[^klipper_build_flash]

 1. `cd ~/klipper/ && make menuconfig`